IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-indigo-into-a-gradle-project-navkit2.md

 The `ModuleReference` implementation class can be used in the build configurations of the frontend and IVI service host later on.
-It will be used to refer to modules that implement the frontend or IVI service host, and also to resolve the full-qualified package names.
+It will be used to refer to modules that implement the frontend or IVI service host and to resolve the full-qualified package names as well.

-Create the `ModuleReference` implementation class `<ProjectName>ModuleReference` in `buildSrc`.
+Create the `ModuleReference` implementation class (`<ProjectName>ModuleReference`) in `buildSrc`.
 You can use `ExampleModuleReference.kt` in `buildSrc/src/main/kotlin/com/tomtom/ivi/buildsrc/dependencies/` as an example.